-Bathroom remodeling is often high on homeowners’ wish lists, with better storage, a more functional floor plan and ease of use for all family members in the bargain.
-But bathroom remodeling can be expensive.
+Updating a bathroom is often high on homeowners’ wish lists, with better storage, a more functional floor plan and ease of use for all family members in the bargain.
+But many bathroom remodeling ideas can be expensive.

 Luckily, you don’t need to tear into walls or completely reconfigure plumbing to get great results.
-Instead, consider making small-scale changes and additions to your bathroom to create the kind of space you need.
-Here are some ideas for a mini-remodeling of the your bathroom.
+Instead, consider making small-scale bathroom changes and additions to create the kind of space you need.
+Here are 11 ideas for a mini-remodeling of the your bathroom.

 1. Corner sinks: Whether pedestal-style or wall-mounted, a corner sink provides functional charm and frees up floor space in the bathroom.
 Setting up space-saving storage elsewhere in the room (see below) means you don’t need the traditional cabinet vanity, and a smaller bowl will still provide plenty of capacity.

 2. Small-scale, cabinet-mounted vessel sinks: Another sink option is the vessel style, mounted on a scaled-down cabinet or other furnishing that provides a bit of storage in the bathroom.

 3. Toilets with flat tank tops: A flat-top tank gives you another spot for bathroom storage, whether you place organizers directly on top of it or take advantage of the wall space above for a hanging cabinet or shelving.